Sophisss/OpenSearch/Observability/otel-example/README.md

 * 📊 Tracing is visualized directly in **OpenSearch Dashboards** (at `/observability-traces`).
 * 💡 Ideal if you're using or evaluating **OpenSearch as a unified observability backend**.
 * 🔗 [GitHub Repository](https://github.com/jkowall/opensearch-talk.git)

+### 📄 Licensing and Attribution
+This demo setup and explanation is based on the following open-source projects:
+1. [OpenTelemetry Demo](https://github.com/open-telemetry/opentelemetry-demo) – Licensed under the Apache License 2.0
+2. [OpenTelemetry Demo with OpenSearch](https://github.com/jkowall/opensearch-talk.git) – A fork focused on OpenSearch integration, also under the Apache License 2.0

+Please refer to the respective repositories for detailed licensing information.
+This documentation is provided for educational and demonstration purposes, with proper attribution to the original authors.